-Dr. David Provost performs weight loss surgery, including gastric bypass surgery in Denton, Texas.
+Dr. David Provost performs weight loss surgery, including gastric bypass surgery in Temple, Texas.
 Doctors from around the country have come to him for instruction in the latest weight loss surgery techniques.
-Patients who have experienced challenges following a previous weight loss surgery procedure also reky on him for safe and effective surgical revision.
+Patients who have experienced challenges following a previous weight loss surgery procedure also rely on him for safe and effective surgical revision.
 In this article, Dr. Provost offers his advice and guidance to help patients who undergo gastric bypass surgery achieve long-term success with proper pouch management.

 Using your Gastric Pouch as a Tool to Improve Weight Loss and Maintenance

 A gastric bypass works by limiting dietary intake and minimizing the physical feelings of hunger.
 The creation of a separate, much smaller stomach pouch – initially less than an ounce in size – limits the amount of food you can physically consume.
 Eating or drinking distends the pouch and sends signals to your brain, which results in a “full” feeling and eliminates hunger.

 Most patients experience very little hunger for the first three to six months after surgery.
 During this time, the frequent sips of liquid that you need to stay hydrated are enough to keep the pouch distended and minimize hunger pangs.
 But, all pouches increase in size over time, and feelings of hunger may return as your stomach improves the ability to empty liquids or soft foods.

 Don’t worry – it is okay for the stomach pouch to stretch some after gastric bypass surgery.
 Studies have demonstrated that a reasonable pouch size of 2 ounces to 8 ounces does not correlate with weight loss.
 Weight loss is more dependent on how the pouch is utilized.
 That said, you should avoid continued forced overeating, which can stretch the pouch so your food intake increases to the point where you stop losing weight, or even regain weight that you previously lost.